Today's Articles

 Freedman intervening image from Harpers Magazine 1866

-*On this date, in 1865, the Freedmen’s Bureau was formed.
-Its formal name was the Bureau of Refugees, Freedmen, and Abandoned Lands was an agency of the United States Department of War.
+*On this date, 1865, the Freedmen’s Bureau was formed.
+Its formal name was the Bureau of Refugees, Freedmen, and Abandoned Lands, an agency of the United States Department of War.
 It was to "direct such issues of provisions, clothing, and fuel, as he may deem needful for the immediate and temporary shelter and supply of destitute and suffering refugees and freedmen and their wives and children."

-Thwarted by President Andrew Johnson’s restoration of abandoned lands to pardoned Southerners and by the adamant refusal of Congress to consider any form of land redistribution, the bureau was forced to oversee sharecropping arrangements that inevitably became oppressive.
+Thwarted by President Andrew Johnson’s restoration of abandoned lands to pardoned Southerners and by the adamant refusal of Congress to consider any form of land redistribution, the Bureau was forced to oversee sharecropping arrangements that inevitably became oppressive.
 In 1872, Congress abandoned the program, refusing to approve renewal authorizing legislation.
 It did not inform Howard, who had been transferred to Arizona by U.S. President Ulysses S. Grant to settle hostilities between Native Americans (Apache) and settlers.
 Grant's Secretary of War, William W. Belknap, was hostile to Howard's leadership and authority at the Bureau.
 Belknap aroused controversy among Republicans by his reassignment of Howard.

 Reference: